top of page

 The Holy Spirit's Conviction of the Unbeliever

-The Holy Spirit enlightens us through Scripture, convicting us of sin and guiding us toward repentance.
-He also convicts unbelievers of their sin, the necessity of righteousness, and the certainty of God's judgment.
+The Holy Spirit convict's unbelievers of their sin, the necessity of righteousness before a Holy God, and the certainty of God's judgment.
+He convicts sinners to change their mind on who or what can save them.
 Christ spoke of the Holy Spirit's role with unbelievers, stating, "And when he comes, he will convict the world concerning sin, righteousness, and judgment."

 "The Spirit applies the truths of God to men’s own minds in order to convince them by fair and sufficient arguments that they are sinners.
 He does this through the conviction in our hearts that we are not worthy to stand before a holy God, that we need His righteousness, and that judgment is certain and will come to all men one day.
 Those who deny these truths rebel against the conviction of the Spirit" (John 16:7-11).